-- Always wash your hands before and after cleaning your piercing!
+- Always wash your hands with antibacterial soap before and after cleaning your piercing!

-- Use saline or diluted sea salt (not table salt) to soak the site twice a day for the first few weeks, and at least once a day until healed.
+- Use a salt solution (not table salt) to soak the site twice a day for the first few weeks, and at least once a day until healed.

 - Sleep on your back to keep your piercing breathing at night.